 Dense forests, winding shorelines, expansive grasslands and desert landscapes.
-They are our playgrounds for exploring and seeking adventure.
+America’s public lands are our playgrounds for exploring and seeking adventure.
 They keep nature in balance.
+They are where families fish, hike and pass down outdoor traditions.
 They make local economies stronger.
-Under the careful and responsible management of federal land agencies, America’s public landscapes help meet the needs of people and nature.

-Americans put their trust in federal government workers—park rangers, firefighters and others—to preserve the nation’s natural legacy for future generations.
+Americans put their trust in land managers, park rangers, wildland firefighters and others to steward our nation’s natural legacy for future generations.
 Ninety three percent of Americans agree that one of the things our government does best is to protect and preserve our national history and natural beauty.

 Congress, therefore, must stand up for public lands.
 It must keep public lands in public hands.